dbadrak/adelphi-dolphins/officials.md

 # Adelphi Dolphins Officials Information

-## Prepartion
+## Preparation

-* Sstandard uniforms apply:  navy shorts, pants or skirt and a white polo top.
+* Standard uniforms apply:  navy shorts, pants or skirt and a white polo top.
 * Bring a refillable water bottle and stay hydrated.
 * Wear a hat.
 * Use sunscreen.